blended-zio/blended-zio/website/blog/2020-10-30-RecoveringStreams.md

 ## A reconnecting wrapper around the JMS Connection factory

-Under the covers we use a connection factory that lifts all JMS related calls to ZIO effects.
-Further, an established connection will be reused as much as possible - effectively limiting the number of connections per connection factory to at most 1.
+Under the covers we use a connection manager which manages named JMS connections and at the moment it guarantees that for a given id only a single physical JMS connections will be established.
+Under the covers the connection manager delegates all JMS API calls to the methods of `ConnectionFactory` within the JMS API.

-To achieve this, we wrap the connect method into a Semaphore and return the connection if it already exists, otherwise we create a new connection and store it.
+To guarantee that only a single connection can be established, we wrap the actual connect with a Semaphore and return the connection if it already exists, otherwise we create a new connection and store it.

 CODE_INCLUDE lang="scala" file="../blended.zio.streams/src/main/scala/blended/zio/streams/jms/ZIOJmsConnectionManager.scala" doctag="connect"